ptzianos/hermes/marketplace/README.md

 In order to spin up a development instance you can use the `./marketplace/docker-compose.yml` configuration.
 This will build and run a container with the API Server and a container with a PostgreSQL instance.

+## API Documentation

+TODO!

+If you want to explore the API of the marketplace there is an OpenAPI doc available.